 - 1:15pm – Lunch at De Halve Maan Brewery

-- 3pm – Picasso Museum (or you can choose the Groeningemuseum) (stop for chocolate)
+- 3pm – Picasso Museum or the Groeningemuseum (stop in a chocolates shop)

 - 4:30pm – Burg Square